Genopets/samsung_galaxy_in_app_purchase/README.md

 # Flutter Samsung Galaxy In-App Purchase Plugin

-This Flutter plugin facilitates the integration of Samsung Galaxy In-App Purchase (IAP) SDK with your Flutter application, enabling seamless in-app purchase functionality for Samsung Galaxy devices.
+A Flutter plugin that facilitates the integration of Samsung Galaxy In-App Purchase (IAP) SDK with your Flutter application, enabling seamless in-app purchase functionality for Samsung Galaxy devices.

 |             | Android |
 |-------------|---------|